jplewe/aivx.io/index.md

 Our first product is a mesmerizing puzzle game with ever-changing visuals, AIVX PUSH.
 A demo is coming soon to Steam, with future releases on mobile and XR.
 It serves as a proof of concept, generating all visuals and UI on-device at runtime.

-This site is brand new and coming hot, sorry for the mess.
+This site is brand new and coming in hot, sorry for the mess.